JohnHeitman/Hello-World/README.md

 ## Additional Documentation

-*Aaron Rodgers shoudl ahve retired a couple seasons ago*
+*Aaron Rodgers should have retired a couple seasons ago*

 ## Versioning